I’ve spent my entire life building valuable relationships in the Piedmont community & it’s a big part of why buyers choose me to represent them.

 How many brokers attend your average broker tour?

-Both through my own relationships, and through those of the Grubb Company, I would say my broker tours are among the best-attended in the entire Piedmont/Oakland/Berkeley.
+Both through my own relationships, and through those of Compass, I would say my broker tours are among the best-attended in the entire Piedmont/Oakland/Berkeley.

 How many prospective buyers attend your average open house?